 Free blog providers

-The principle of this is that a user can create a blog in just a few clicks without a financial outlay and get right down to it - but there are certain restrictions as well.
+The principle behind this is that a user can create a blog in just a few clicks without a financial outlay and get right down to it - but there are certain restrictions as well.
 These begin with the URL.
 Free blog platforms utilise this as advertising space, ensuring that every URL contains their name (e.g. blogname.wordpress.com).
-Another drawback is the limited choice of themes, plugins, and modifications (e.g. theme customisations) available.
+Another drawback is the limited choice plugins, and modifications (e.g., customisable themes) available.

 The pros and cons of free blog providers: